ychunhui/refarch-cognitive-analytics/docs/wcs/README.md

-# Support Chat bot with Watson Conversation
+# Support Chat bot with Watson Assistant
-We recommend to follow [this tutorial](https://www.ibm.com/cloud/garage/tutorials/watson_conversation_support) to learn how to develop a Watson Conversation service and dialog flow.
+We recommend to follow [this tutorial](https://www.ibm.com/cloud/garage/tutorials/watson_conversation_support) to learn how to develop a Watson Assistant service and dialog flow.
-The implemented Watson Conversation workspace is under the folder `src/wcs`, named `telco-support-wcs-wks.json` and you can import it into your own Watson conversation service:
+The implemented Watson Assistant workspace is under the folder `src/wcs`, named `telco-support-wcs-wks.json` and you can import it into your own Watson Assistant service:

 ![](import-wks.png)